Randomator/AnimateAutosave/README.md

 Works on windows only.

-To use this app, you must first need to have a set directory where you .fla script(s) are stored.
-Keep in mind, even if only one script is open, all scripts will be backed up.
+To use this app, you must first need to have a set directory where your .fla script(s) are stored.
+Even if only one script is open, all scripts in this directory will be backed up.
 You must also have a set location where you want AUTOSAVE files to be stored.

 ### Prerequisites